Mittal v/s Mittal: Plot

 It was not long before Mitali's dreams turned into her worst nightmare.
 Her mother-in-law started loathing her and became instrumental in creating misunderstandings between Karan and her.
 Karan turned out to be a puppet in his mother's hands and her father-in-law was nothing but a helpless, mute spectator.
 Karan has a certain pattern of dealing with women and wanted to subdue Mitali's independent frame of mind.
-He who appeared to be a loving husband was in fact a violent monster at night within the privacy of their bedroom.
+He who was a loving husband was in fact a violent monster at night within the privacy of their bedroom.
 Unable to bear the humiliation and pain after she resisted his advances and being raped by him, Mitali decided to take charge of her life.
-She decided to fight back and walked out of her in-laws home.
+She decided to fight back and walked out of her in-law's home.
 By hiring a lawyer and filing a case against her husband, she started her own battle against discrimination and domestic violence.
 Karan retaliated by hiring the best lawyer that money can buy to defend himself.